|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You can be confident that these vegan biscuits will work well for you.
+This recipe has a good success rate.
 One reviewer wrote, "I have been struggling with various vegan biscuit recipes, many from vegan cooking icons.
 This recipe has been the easiest and quickest to follow with the best results."

 2 cups all-purpose flour

 1/2 teaspoon salt

 3/4 cup soy milk, or vegan milk substitute

 Gather the ingredients.
 Preheat the oven to 450 F.

 Put all the dry ingredients—flour, baking powder, and salt—into a bowl.

 Using a fork, blend the margarine into the dry ingredients until the mixture breaks down into fine particles.